JoeyStanley/real/cv.md

 ## Other Presentations

+"Vowel Dynamics of the Low Vowels in Cowlitz County, Washington".
+University of Georgia Linguistics Colloquium.
+Athens, GA.
+January 10, 2020.

 "Linguistics Papers Collection in Athenaeum" with Mariann Burright and Mary Willoughby.
 Libraries Spring Forum.
 Athens, GA.
 February 26, 2019.

 "/ɛɡ/-raising is straightforward?
 I <font style="font-variant: small-caps">beg</font> to differ!"
 The Linguistic Society of the University of Georgia (LSUGA) Tiny Talks.
 Athens, GA.
 April 13, 2018.